 Did you know that, according to the U.S. Department of Energy, 10% of air leaks out of the average house through the windows?
-Also, an estimate by Energy Star states that homeowners could save an annual 7-15% on their energy bills by replacing their own windows with more efficient models.
+Also, an estimate by Energy Star states that homeowners could save an annual 7-15% on their energy bills by getting a new and more energy-efficient window installation.

-If you live in an old home, it might not be possible to replace all of the windows in your home.
-However, there are still many simple and cheap things that you can do that will help to insulate your windows.
+If you live in an old home, you may want to get a residential window replacement in your home.
+However, if that’s not an option for you, there are still many simple and cheap things that you can do that will help to insulate your windows.

 Apply Rubber Weather Sealing